 As it turns out, Google likes to see a good list, too.

-From all we can tell, it certainly seems like Featured Snippets are still a work in progress.
-It’s no surprise that Google may continue to refine them: Making them appear more frequently for some queries and less for others, to give one possibility.
+From all we can tell, it certainly seems like featured snippets are still a work in progress.
+It’s no surprise that Google may continue to refine them, like making them appear more frequently for some queries and less for others.

 Still, it’s clear that they are a big hit among users.